Danmachi1/Usa-visa-Appt.-Checker/README.md

    ```

 ## **Usage**
 Run the script periodically to check for available appointments.
-If slots are available, the script will notify you.
+If slots are available, the script will notify you.You can also schedule a task through windows to be run automatically.

 ### **Command Syntax**
 ```powershell